 3. Open Site Explorer

-Just plug in the URL for the site you want to explore.
+Just plug in the URL for the site that you want to explore.
 Click the “search” button:

 4. Quick Sprout